JulianCotto/COSC-1336-Workbook/README.md

 Start with the objectives file to get a feel for what you will be learning in that chapter.
 Read through the chapters folder next and use this repository's "src"-> "examples" pages, to recreate book examples; starting with chapter 2
 **Note that the first chapter will not have any work to do as you familiarize yourself with the practice of coding** Watch the lectures folder next to get a feel for application of the content you just read over.
 There is a file included that shows you the order in which to watch courses.
 A youtube link to the course playlist is also available if a video is "unwatchable".
-Use the "src"-> "examples" folder to recreat lectures examples
+Use the "src"-> "examples" folder to recreate lectures examples
 Go to the assignments folder next to get a homework that will require you to apply everything you have just learned.
 Fill out homework in the "src"->"homeworks" file.
 Write Test cases for homework in "tests"->"homework".
 Run test cases from the run_tests.py file on the main page.
 **Note that this repository will require you to use proper import statements to move relevant data between folders and perform proper testing** -> This process is covered in COSC-1336/01 Introduction to Python/Lectures/.
 There are 3 videos there that cover "Dev Process, Variables, Input, Unit Tests", "Python Overview, Tool, Unit Testing" & "Python Dev Process, Unit Tests, Variables, Input, Output"